Yfelipe/merchant-calculator/README.md

 #### Upload cost file

 If your logged in as Manager which is an admin type user you will have the option "Upload file" in the dropdown on the top right.
+An example CSV is provided in the project directory to be uploaded "example.csv".

 ![Screenshot from 2021-08-14 07-22-40](https://user-images.githubusercontent.com/44851100/129427460-0b59e61c-2a4b-4131-b23f-e08564d44ef0.png)